YF-learn/financial-ai-lab/ReadMe.md

 # Financial AI Lab

-This is a recors of learning AI for finance.
+This is a record of learning AI for finance.